RiccardoParrino/html-css-train/angular-slides/data-architecture/slides1.md

     - Flux: uses a unidirection data flow.
 In Flux, Stores hold data, Views render what's in the Store, and Actions change the data in the Store

     - Observables: Observables gives us streams of data.
 We subscribe to the streams and then perform operations to react to changes.
 RxJs is the most popular reactive streams library for JavaScript

+---

+# Data Architecture with Observable

+- In Angular we can structure the data architecture of the application using Observables and implementing Reactive Programming

+- Reactive Programming is a way to work with asynchronous streams of data

+- Observables are the main data structure we use to implement Reactive Programming

+---

+# Little Introduction to Reactive Programming

+- Reactive programming is programming with asynchronous data streams

+- A stream is a sequence of ongoing events ordered in time.
+It can emit three different things: a value (of some type), an error, or a "completed" signal